expressjs/expressjs.com/_posts/2025-03-31-v5-1-latest-release.md

 *: v4 is a special case, and we may extend MAINTENENCE support **: v5 MAINTENENCE and EOL dates are determined by when v6 is released, these dates reflect the earliest dates if we were to ship v6 on 2025-10-01
-***: v6 work has not been officially started yet, this is simply the earliest date we can ship based on our proposed policy
+***: v6 work has not officially started yet, this is simply the earliest date we can ship based on our proposed policy

 ---